Consensys/quorum.js/README.md

 quorum.js is an extension for [web3.js](https://github.com/ethereum/web3.js/) which adds support for APIs specific to [Quorum](https://github.com/jpmorganchase/quorum).

+## ⚠️ Project Deprecation Notice ⚠️

+quorum.js library will be deprecated on December 31st 2021, date from when we will stop supporting the project.

+quorum.js library is deprecated and replaced by [web3js-quorum](https://github.com/ConsenSys/web3js-quorum) that offers wider compatibility with the Quorum stack including both Besu and GoQuorum.

+From now on, we encourage all users with active projects using quorum.js to migrate to web3js-quorum.
+Please refer to [migration instructions](https://consensys.github.io/web3js-quorum/latest/tutorial-Migrate%20from%20quorum.js.html).

+We will continue to support quorum.js in particular fixing bugs until the end of 2021.

+If you have any questions or concerns, please reach out to the ConsenSys protocol engineering team on [#Discord](https://chat.consensys.net) or by [email](mailto:quorum@consensys.net).

 ## Features

 - Provide js applications with easy access to all Quorum-specific APIs (including private transaction, consensus, and permissioning APIs)